root-project/web/for_developers/root7/index.md

 ## RBrowser

-Starting from ROOT version 6.26/00, {% include ref class="RBrowser" namespace="ROOT" %} is the first web-based component used by default when ROOT is built with `root7`.
+Since August 2024 and starting from ROOT version 6.34 {% include ref class="RBrowser" namespace="ROOT" %} used by default when ROOT is built with `webgui`.
 It is automatically invoked with `new TBrowser`.
 We recommend to install the `chrome/chromium` web browser, but all other web browsers should do the job.

 If for any reasons `RBrowser` does not provide required functionality, one always can disable it.
 Either by specifying `root --web=off` when starting ROOT or by setting `Browser.Name: TRootBrowser` in rootrc file.